This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a finger fracture?

-A finger fracture is a break in 1 or more of the bones in your child's finger.
-A finger fracture is most commonly caused by a direct blow to the finger.
-This can happen during a sports activity or a fall.
+A finger fracture is a break in one or more of the bones in your child's finger.

 What are the signs and symptoms of a finger fracture?